jasonumiker/kubernetes-training/README.md

 ![](images/kubernetes-cpu-1.webp)
 ![](images/kubernetes-cpu-2.webp)

-It isn't just CPU Limits that can throttle your Pod(s) - the Linux cgroups as configured will also throttle you if they need to in order to satisfy the CPU Reservations of other Pods (i.e. if needed to give them the amount of CPU they have 'reserved' if you have exhausted the amount you have).
+It isn't just CPU Limits that can throttle your Pod(s) - the Linux cgroups as configured will also throttle you if they need to in order to satisfy the CPU Reservations of other Pods (i.e. if needed to give them the amount of CPU they have 'reserved' if you have exhausted your reservation).

 Let's see this in action:
 * `cd limit-examples`